Tommyshub/flask-movie-project/readme.md

 <br/>

-I will look into this issue and if needed, do something about it before the last deployment.
+I will investigate this issue and if needed, do something about it before the last deployment.

 <br/>